-I work with many different techniques and styles.
-I do not see anything strange about it, because I do just one and the same work - my own life.
-At the same time, I gain experience of the surrounding reality and I reflect it visible to others.
-Different forms of work enable the handling of issues in a variety of ways, depending on the situation and the need.
-Curiosity, enthusiasm, and humility are maintained when you can never say that you have something completely mastered.
+"I work with many different techniques and styles.
+I don't see anything strange in that, because I only make one and the same work all the time - my own life.
+At the same time, I gain experiences from the surrounding reality and reflect it to others.
+Different forms of work enable things to be handled versatilely according to the current situation and need.
+Curiosity, enthusiasm and humility remain when you can never say you have mastered something perfectly."

-INSTALLATIONS AND STATISTICS
+INSTALLATIONS AND SPATIAL ART

-ON THE COMPUTER
+MADE ON A COMPUTER